allthingsdev/gsys/README.md

 # gsys

+# if the database is postgres, then in the
-id db is postgres the in pg_hba.conf make all auth. md5 (incl. for ipv6)
+# pg_hba.conf make all auth. md5 (incl. for ipv6)
 # Install Doctrine and other dependencies ..run from root folder**/
 php config/composer.phar install -d lib/